This video demonstrates how to create a project. Duration: 6.5 min.

 Note that when you create a project from a template, project permissions (aside from the permission to create a project) are ignored during the create process.
 This allows the project creator to select any of the elements available for copying from the template, regardless of the permissions granted to the project creator/owner.
 Once the project is created, permissions will be enforced.
 For example, let's say your owner profile includes the minimum permissions of View/Edit project Details.
 The project creator can include any project elements - tasks, team members, allocations, for example - to copy to the new project.
 Once the project is created, the owner will not be able to view/edit tasks in those elements - only project Details - as determined by the Owner profile.

-If you are populating tasks from the template project, note that the Start and Target dates will be read only.
-If you do not populate tasks from the template project, then the Start and Target dates will be editable.
+- If you are populating tasks from the template project, note that the Start and Target dates will be read only; if you do not populate tasks from the template project, then the Start and Target dates will be editable.
+See Schedule From Date and Tasks Dates.

 Schedule From Date and Task Dates